getsentry/relay/docs/architecture/actors.md

 ## project.rs

 The `project.rs` module contains functionality related to the project state.
-Sentry events belong to projects and projects belong to organizations (Semaphore doesn't care at the moment about organizations).
+Sentry events belong to projects and projects belong to organizations (Relay doesn't care at the moment about organizations).

 Projects serve to group the events (so that each Sentry customer can only see and deal with his/hers own events) and prescribe how messages are to be processed ( what should be filtered, which data inside the event should be anonymised (i.e PPI stripping), etc).